SMT-COMP/smt-comp/2020/analyse_results/README.md

 # Analysis Tools

-These small scripts searches for benchmarks where the solvers disagreed during the competition.
+These small scripts search for benchmarks where the solvers disagreed during the competition.

 ## Constructing single-query disagreement mds